MitiaRD/space-cli/README.md

 # space-cli

-Welcome to my cli-project for ReMarkable's technical process.

-This project aims to explore API's that are out of this world.
+This project aims to explore NASA & SpaceX API's

 Startup: